wiiqwertyuiop/HTMX-EngineG/README.md

 6) And finally... good old fashion Go templates of course!

 WIP, but looking forward to experimenting and using this more in the future.

+I also have a typescript version here: https://github.com/wiiqwertyuiop/Express-Engine/tree/master